lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Let us use a simple thermostating for all atoms:
+    Let us use a simple thermostating for all atoms by adding the following lines to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in pullonPEG/input.lammps*

-    timestep 1
+    timestep 1.0
     fix mynvt all nvt temp 300 300 100

 ..  container:: justify